tmobile/magentaA11y/_checklist-native/dropdown.md

 ### Announcement examples

+- "Button label, chosen option label, button, collapsed"  (Button that opens dropdown with selected option from dropdown and state)
-- "Label, option chosen, button" (Dropdown list button)
+- "Selected, chosen option label, button" (Selected option in dropdown list)
-- "Label, button" (Options in list that populate dropdown field)
+- "Label, button" (Other options in list that populate dropdown)
-- "Dismiss context menu"  (Optional Hidden button that closes dropdown)
+- "Dismiss context menu, button"  (Optional Hidden button that closes dropdown)

 ## Android

 ### Developer notes
 - A dropdown or spinner is a button that opens a list of options.
 When an option is chosen, it displays in the field (replaces the current option or placeholder)
-- The screen reader focus moves directly to first option in dropdown/spinner upon double-tapping the dropdown button and focus is confined in the list.
-Focus can go back to the triggering dropdown/spinner button, displaying the new option
+- The screen reader focus moves directly to first option in dropdown/spinner upon double tapping the dropdown button and is confined in the list.
+- Sometimes, a hidden "dismiss context menu" button after the last item is available to close it.
+- Focus should go back to the triggering dropdown/spinner button, displaying the new option
-- There must be a visible label for the dropdown field that is not a placeholder and it describes the purpose of the dropdown/spinner.
+- There must be a visible label for the dropdown field that is not a placeholder and it describes the purpose of the dropdown.
+- The screen reader focus also remains confined in the dropdown list
+- The state of expanded or collapsed should be announced

 ### Name
 - Name describes the purpose of the control, with additional label description if needed.